-&lt;sup>17Section 1777.7 was amended effective January 1, 2015.
+10Section 1777.7 was amended effective January 1, 2015.
 (See Stats.
 2014, ch.
 297, § 3 (AB 2744).)
 Under the current version of the statute, as amended, the Labor Commissioner's determination of the penalty under section 1777.7 is reviewable only for abuse of discretion. (§1777.7, subd. (d).)
 For purposes of this Decision, however, the Director has applied the language of Section 1777.7 that was in effect at the time the Project was advertised for bid (in 2013).
 Legislative enactments are to be construed prospectively rather than retroactively, unless the legislature expresses its intent otherwise.
 (See, e.g., Elsner v.
 Uveges (2004) 34 Cal.4th 915, 936.)

-Applying the penalty factors in this case, the evidentiary record establishes that Simmons' violations of section 1777.5 and the implementing regulation were "knowing" violations.
-Simmons did not show that its failure to comply was due to circumstances beyond its control, and given the Subcontract's reference to the prime contract, Simmons should have known of its prevailing wage obligations.
-(Cal.
-Code Regs., tit.
-8, § 231, subd. (h).)
 Further, the violations were "knowing" under the irrebuttable presumption established by the regulation.
 (Id.)
-The Subcontract with Quiring General, the prime contractor, incorporated the contract between Quiring General and the District.
+The Subcontract with S.C.
+Anderson incorporated by reference the prime contract between S.C.
+Anderson and the District.
 The Subcontract, therefore, notified Simmons of its obligation to comply with the Labor Code provisions applicable to public works projects.
 Hence, DLSE has established sufficient facts for application of the irrebuttable presumption that Simmons knew or should have known about the requirements of section 1777.5.

 Given that Simmons committed a "knowing" violation, the analysis turns to the five de novo review factors "A" through "E" listed above.
-Factor "A" - whether the violation was intentional - favors a penalty on the lower end, at \$40 per violation.
+Factor "A" - whether the violation was intentional -favors a lower-end penalty rate of \$40.00.
 Although Simmons' violation was "knowing" within the statutory provisions, because Simmons was informed of its obligations through the provisions of the Subcontract and the prime contract, there is no evidence that Simmons had actual knowledge of the apprenticeship requirements and deliberately refused to comply.
+The Project was one of the first public works projects undertaken by Simmons, and Duggar testified that she did not understand the procedures and requirements associated with public works projects.

-Factor "B" - whether Simmons has committed other violations of section 1777.5 - also favors setting the penalty at \$40.00, rather than at the maximum of \$300.00.
-18 DLSE assessed the penalty at the \$300 rate based on the assertion that there were prior violations, and specifically prior violations on three separate public works projects for three separate awarding bodies.
-Simmons' work on the Project at issue in this case, however, actually occurred prior to, not after, the other three Assessments were issued.
-Indeed, most of Simmons' work on the Project was completed before the completion of
+Factor "B" - whether Simmons had committed other violations of section 1777.5 -- also favors setting the penalty at \$40.00 rather than the maximum of \$300.00.
+DLSE asserted that prior to the issuance of the Assessment on July 8, 2015, Simmons had committed three prior violations of section 1777.5 on three separate public works projects for three separate awarding bodies.
+Accordingly, DLSE based its penalty rate of \$300.00 per violation on what it considered to be "prior" violations.
+Simmons' work on the Project at issue here, however, did not occur subsequent to the assessments for violations on the other projects.
+Rather, the Project at issue here was one of the first public works projects undertaken by Simmons to be completed.
+Although the work on the other projects was somewhat concurrent, the assessments on the other projects were all issued

-$^{18}$ Although the statute refers to "other" violations, the implication - particularly in light of the reference to "a second or subsequent violation" in subdivision (a) - is that part of what is relevant is whether the contractor has committed prior violations, i.e., that a contractor who has committed and been informed of prior violations, but fails to correct the issue, should be subjected to a higher penalty, although a pattern of other violations even in the absence of prior assessments could also be relevant.
+$^{^{11}}$ Although the statute refers to "other" violations, the implication - particularly in light of the reference to "a second or subsequent violation" in subdivision (a) - is that part of what is relevant is whether the contractor has committed prior violations, i.e., that a contractor who has committed and been informed of prior violations, but fails to correct the issue, should be subjected to a higher penalty, although a pattern of other violations even in the absence of prior assessments could also be relevant.
 (See former § 1777.7, subd. (f)(1)(B); current § 1777.7, subd. (b)(2).)